Baby Boy (Beyoncé song): Music and lyrics

-"Baby Boy" is a midtempo contemporary R&B and dancehall song with reggae, house and South Asian influences.
+"Baby Boy" is a midtempo R&B and dancehall song with reggae, house and South Asian influences.
 It was composed using common time in the key of C minor, and set in moderate groove of 92 beats per minute.
 Storch's knowledge on Indian contributes to its Asian influences.
 Neil Drumming of Entertainment Weekly noted that "'Baby Boy' goes full-tilt Bollywood 'n da hood, with Sean Paul ripping a pulsing tabla raga".
 Beyoncé's vocals are accompanied by clicky and castanet-sounding beats, synthesized handclaps and slaps.
 According to gossip blogger Roger Friedman of Fox News Channel, "Baby Boy" is based on the reggae song "Here Comes the Hotstepper" (1995), performed by Jamaican singer Ini Kamoze.

 "Baby Boy" is considered to be a sequel to Jay-Z's song "'03 Bonnie & Clyde" (2002) featuring Beyoncé.
 The lyrics detail a woman's fantasies, and in keeping with the album's overall theme, Beyoncé's deemed them as personal to her.
 Paul remarked: "She's telling me about her fantasies and picturing me and her going here and there, all over the world ...
 I'm answering back, like, 'I'm wit it'."
 The lyrics are constructed in the toast–chorus–verse form; Sean Paul performs the toasting while Beyoncé sings all other verses and choruses.
 The pattern is repeated twice; a further chorus and verse follow, resolving at the toasting and final verse.